lawik/notes/Blog - Conference Report, Goatmire Elixir 2025.md

 The quiet was unsettling.
 The lack of concrete things to do was stressful.
 Me and my wife had been fretting and flitting around the house for most of the day making sure everything was staged, that we had the various prints, checklists were ready, lots of bags and boxes were packed.
+The event wasn't even starting today, not even fully tomorrow.
+The quiet after intense preparation.

+Snap to today.
 The event has now happened.
 Results are in.
 I am very satisfied.
 This is my conference report, as the organizer.
 Because of my deep level of involvement it may end up being quite a long post.

 ## Conception